-Lighting in sleeping units, provided that the lighting complies with Section R404.1.
+.

 Mirror lighting in dressing rooms.

-Lighting equipment used for the following shall be exempt provided that it is in addition to general lighting and is controlled by an independent control device:
+Task lighting for medical and dental purposes that is in addition to general lighting and controlled by an independent control device.

-Task lighting for medical and dental purposes.

-Display lighting for exhibits in galleries, museums and monuments.
+Display lighting for exhibits in galleries, museums and monuments that is in addition to general lighting and controlled by an independent control device.